 Working to make our home beautiful is one of our top goals, not only the inside but the outside as well.
 Over the last several weeks, we have shared our problem area near the street where the grass was dead and the weeds had taken over.
 We installed a stone walkway and planted shade loving plants in landscape beds around the trees.
-Today we are wrapping it all up by installing the new sod and sharing 10 Rules Every Homeowner Should Follow When Landscaping.
+Today we are wrapping it all up by installing the new sod and sharing landscaping tips with our 10 Rules Every Homeowner Should Follow When Landscaping.

 1. Choose your style – The outside of your house should reflect your personal style as much as the interior of your home.
 Do you have formal parties with business associates?
 Is your style more casual and just go with the flow?
 Use your landscape to set the tone for visitors and friends alike.